-I look back now at that golden stage of sharing reading with great fondness, tackling Harry Potter together, taking on the voices of the characters.
-But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently - he no longer needed dad for the funny voices.
+I look back now at that golden age of sharing reading with great fondness, tackling Harry Potter together, taking on the voices and personalities of the characters.
+But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently — he no longer needed dad for the funny voices.

 And so he read on his own, series like Percy Jackson and The Heroes of Olympus, before moving on to darker, more complex standalone stories like The Giver, The Boy in the Striped Pyjamas and I Am David (I read them after my son and was shocked by how dark they were!).

 Shortly after he had turned fourteen, I realised my son had stopped reading books at bedtime.
 There were various excuses: "I'm too tired", "I'll read tomorrow", "I haven't got anything new to read".